UQ-RCC/pitschi-docs/faq-uqrdmcollection.md

 ### Option 2: If you do not have any UQRDM collection

 If you do not have a UQRDM collection that meets the above requirements, you need to create a new one.

+If you dont know how to create a new collection, please click on **details**

 <details>